Courses

 We looked for the same things we usually seek in VPN services: strong security, great speeds, a verified no-logs policy, the ability to access streaming services and a user-friendly interface.
 A service on any one of our best VPN lists should also have a broad server network, useful features (a kill switch and split tunneling at minimum) and support for plenty of platforms.

 The search was trickier than usual, because many of the top VPNs overall want nothing to do with IPv6.
-ExpressVPN, NordVPN, Private Internet Access and Proton VPN block all IPv6 traffic.
+NordVPN, ExpressVPN, Private Internet Access and Proton VPN block all IPv6 traffic.
 Surfshark and VyprVPN have no IPv6 infrastructure whatsoever.
 Even Windscribe, the great iconoclast, throws up firewalls to all IPv6 internet traffic.

 We had to dig deep to find (most of) the IPv6 VPN services on this list.
 A provider has to be a little eccentric to devote resources to IPv6 while IPv4 still has at least 15 years before obsolescence.
 That said, if you care about IPv6 — and everyone will, sooner or later — these four VPNs deserve your attention.